kya-rice/Wildfires-Between-2012-2022/README.md

   - Hovering over a dataset will just display the name of the county, similar to what we did in lab 4.
   - Clicking on a county will show the total acres burned and the top 3 most common fire causes and their numbers.
   - Bar that has a feature with buttons where you can select years between 2012-2022
-    - I have code on how to do this